 For the JVET CTC sequences, the same fixed QP configuration as in JVET CTC, QP = {22, 27, 32 37}, is used.
 For the Taobao e-commerce 720p sequences, we selected QPs to match three bit rates, 0.6Mbps, 1.0Mbps, and 1.5Mbps.
 These rates represent target rates that we expect to run VVC at in real-world applications.

-JVET CTC sequences
+Speed test: JVET CTC sequences

 The following two devices are used to test Ali266 decoding speed on the JVET CTC sequences: